CameronWard301/communication_scheduler/preferences-api/README.md

 | LOGGING_LEVEL                           | The root [logging level](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-logging.html#boot-features-logging-format) for the project | info                                               | N                      |

-> [!CAUTION]
-> Setting VERIFY_HOSTNAMES to false should NOT be used in a live production environment, it should only be used when testing with self-signed SSL certificates.

 ### Installing & Running Locally